top of page

 Birds and Butterflies

 Creating a thriving pond can also draw in birds and butterflies.
-Plant nectar-rich flowers such as coneflowers and asters near the pond’s edge.
+Plant nectar-rich flowers near the pond’s edge.
+Consider coneflowers and asters.
 By doing this, you can increase local butterfly populations by attracting over 20 species in one season.

 Fish and Amphibians

 Introducing fish can help control mosquito populations.
-In addition, amphibians like frogs and salamanders benefit from shallow areas for breeding.
+Additionally, amphibians like frogs and salamanders thrive in shallow areas for breeding.
 A balanced pond with various fish species enhances biodiversity, making it a vibrant ecosystem.

 Maintaining Water Quality